-Since 2002, the Partnership for Safe Medicines has been publishing information about the counterfeit drug problem around the world.
+The Partnership for Safe Medicines has been publishing information about the counterfeit drug problem around the world for more than a decade.
 With experts leading the organization and a committed and passionate set of writers and editors, our content is more in-depth than many other sources, which simply copy links to the news from other websites.

 This editorial by Dana McDougall was published in The Waterloo Cedar Falls Courier on August 26, 2019.
 Mr. McDougall, Pharm.D., BCPS, is a pharmacist with the Covenant Cancer Treatment Center in Waterloo, Iowa.

 WASHINGTON (August 26, 2019) – Shabbir Imber Safdar, Executive Director of The Partnership for Safe Medicines, released the following statement in response to Florida’s submission of a drug importation concept to the U.S. Department of Health and Human Services (HHS): “Florida’s Canadian Prescription Drug Importation Concept Paper [PDF] recently submitted to HHS demonstrates that Florida…

 The Drug Enforcement Administration (DEA) is warning the public after the seizure of counterfeit pills designed to look like Adderall, a medication used to treat Attention-deficit/Hyperactivity Disorder.
 The pills in question were tested and were found to be composed of illicit methamphetamine.